Zoe Hardman

-Zoe Kristi Hardman (born 16 November 1982) is a British television presenter and actress.
+Zoe Kristina Hardman (born 16 November 1982) is a British radio and television presenter.
 She first appeared on TV in Channel 4's reality game show Playing It Straight in 2005.

 Career

 Hardman was born in Kent, England.
 She was a presenter on ITV's phone-in quiz show Glitterball.
 She is heavily involved in the Entertainment and Fashion show weekly for the online entertainment syndication company ReelKandi TV.
 She also continues to do commercials, acting and voiceover work.
-In 2011, Zoe was the showbiz news reporter for an on-line channel (T5M) and also spent time filming at The Ashes (Cricket) tournament for the ECB.
+In 2011, Zoe was the showbiz news reporter for an on-line channel (T5M) and also spent time filming at The Ashes (Cricket) series for the ECB.
 Hardman was one of the main presenters on the Nuts TV channel on Friday and Saturday nights.

 In January 2012, she began hosting Take Me Out: The Gossip on ITV2 alongside Mark Wright, until the show was rested in 2014.
 She did not return to the show when it was revived in 2015.
 She also appeared as MC at the Boodles tennis tournament at Stoke Park in Buckinghamshire.

-In June 2015, Zoe started hosting her own late night radio show across the Heart network from 10pm-1am.
-In August 2016, she moved from late-nights to Sunday afternoons on the station.
-In January 2020, Hardman became installed as the host of Heart Weekend Breakfast but was then moved to Saturday afternoons and Sunday mid-mornings following the departure of Sian Welby.
-She then was on between 6 - 9am Sat & 9am - 12pm Sun since 2023 she is only on Sundays 9am - 12pm.
+In June 2015, Zoe started hosting her own late night radio show across the Heart network from 10pm-1am, later switching to Sunday afternoons in August 2016.
+By January 2020, Hardman was the host of Heart Weekend Breakfast, covering Saturday afternoons and Sunday mid-mornings following the departure of presenter Sian Welby.
+Since 2023, she hosts Sundays from 9pm-midnight.

+Zoe always steps in to cover for Amanda Holden on Heart Breakfast when she’s off.
 She presents Made by Mammas: The Podcast alongside Georgia Dayton.